What is the admissions process, and how difficult is it to be accepted?

 Why should a company sponsor an applicant for the Boston University Executive MBA Program?

 The Executive MBA Program offers companies the opportunity to develop their most promising and motivated managers without interrupting the manager’s career.
 The company’s best people continue to contribute to the company while earning an MBA.
 Participants’ on-the-job-learning is strengthened by an outstanding academic program, enhanced by interactions with senior faculty and strong peers from a broad range of backgrounds.
 The investment of time and financial support is quickly returned when participants bring back new ideas to identify, analyze and solve company problems.
 Executive MBA Program sponsorship is a rewarding investment in an organization’s future.
-Go to Corporate Partners for more information.
+Go to the Sponsorship page for more information.

 How can I convince my company to sponsor me?